Australia–France relations: French influence on Australia

 Politically, the relationship between France and Australia has remained strong throughout the 20th and 21st centuries.
 Public sentiment took a dive, however, in the 1970s during the French nuclear testing in the Pacific on Moruroa.

 French is still one of the most commonly taught foreign languages at Australian high schools, though, as an optional course, very few students continue to study it through to completion.
 Thus, it is rare to find people who are truly fluent in the language.
 Telopea Park School, an Australian public school, recognised and supported by the French government, is a unique education partnership in Australia.

-Each year, around forty French films are sold to Australian distributors for commercial release, not including films released on DVD.
 The Alliance Française French Film Festival is an annual event jointly organised by the Alliance Françaises of Sydney, Melbourne, Brisbane, Canberra, Perth and Adelaide and is supported by the French Embassy.

 Treaties

 A significant number of Australia–France bilateral treaties include: treaties concerning the war and its aftermath, science, defence, taxation, trade, extradition, and the Antarctic.
 The April 2016 purchase of submarines from France was also part of a treaty.
 This purchase was cancelled after Australia, the United States and the United Kingdom entered on 15 September 2021 into the AUKUS security pact, which also involves acquisition by Australia of nuclear powered submarines.